AyushmanGHub/From-Data-to-Dwelling-Decoding-Amsterdam-s-Housing-Prices/README.md

 <hr style="border: 0; height: 3px; background-color: black;">

 ## Abstract
 This project aims to analyze and predict **housing prices in Amsterdam** using data from August 2021.
 The primary goal is to **identify trends affecting housing prices**.
 By analyzing predictors such as property area, number of rooms, and geographic location, the project will explore relationships through exploratory data analysis (EDA).
-A predictive model, using statistical and machine learning techniques, will be developed to estimate prices and provide insights into the market.
+A predictive model, using Simple regression, will be developed to estimate prices and provide insights into the market.
 <br>
 <br>
 ## Exploratory Data Analysis with Visualisation